iklyubanov/java-personal-workbench/java-modern-concurrency/overview.md

       data.
 When you use the synchronized keyword in this way, you must pass an object reference as a parameter.
 Only one thread can access the synchronized code (blocks or methods) of this object.*

+      ### Using conditions in synchronized code (Recipe 12)

+      Java provides the wait() , notify() , and notifyAll() methods implemented in the Object class.
+A thread can call the wait() method inside a synchronized block of code.
+If it calls the wait() method outside a synchronized block of code, JVM throws an IllegalMonitorStateException exception.
+When the thread calls the wait() method, JVM puts the thread to sleep and releases the object that controls the synchronized block of code that it's executing and allows other threads to execute other blocks of synchronized code protected by this object.
+To wake up the thread, you must call the notify() or notifyAll() methods inside a block of code protected by the same object.